steveakers/cc-stats/README.md

 **cc-stats** is a VERY special purpose command line tool to calculate mean and standard deviation from a dataset pulled from Graphite.
 For example, if you wanted to create a 1 hour control chart monitor using rearview you'd need a mean and standard deviation that was calculated using the same lowess smoothing parameters used in the control chart itself.
 This tool allows you to do that over a larger timeframe.
+It also allows you to specify a time range when operations are 'shutdown' (e.g. do not use data between midnight and 8am.)

 ###OPTIONS